-- (1) Report to the camp physician if drug came in contact with open lesions, mucous membranes, eyes, needle poke or if obvious reaction occurs. - (2) If eye contact occurs, immediately flush eye with water or normal saline for five minutes.
+- (1) Report to the camp physician if drug encountered open lesions, mucous membranes, eyes, needle poke or if obvious reaction occurs. - (2) If eye contact occurs, immediately flush the eye with water or normal saline for five minutes.
 Report to the camp physician or Medical Director. - (3) Wash skin as above for inadvertent patient skin contact.